TiffanyKousiman/document-search-engine/README.md

 ### Statistical Significance Analysis

-To determine meaningful differences between the models, paired t-tests were conducted with an alpha threshold of 0.1.
+To determine meaningful differences between the models, paired t-tests were conducted with an alpha $\alpha$ threshold of 0.1.

 | Metrics    | Baseline vs Model 1    | Baseline vs Model 2   | Model 1 vs Model 2    |
 |--------------|--------------|--------------|--------------|